 Simply put NFC tags are containers for information which can be read by NFC-enabled devices such as smartphones.
 If a NFC tag contains for example a link, a simple scan with a smartphone automatically opens a mobile-optimized website on the scanning device.
 However, a NFC tag cannot only store links, but also other content types such as text or contact data.
 In this article, we seek to answer the question how information can be written on a NFC tag.

-Encoding NFC tags with mobile apps
+Encoding NFC tags with an Android Phone

 In everyday life NFC tags are often used to change several smartphone properties at once (e.g. activate/deactivate Wi-Fi, Bluetooth and ringtone) or to start apps automatically.
 In case you are planning to use NFC tags in this way, we recommend using a mobile app for encoding NFC tags.
 Such apps allow you to choose several smartphone properties to be changed and apps to be started from a list.
 Then, the NFC tag is encoded by touching the back of your smartphone.
 Most apps also offer the possibility to store links or simple text on NFC tags.